What Is Gap Insurance and How Does It Work?

 What is gap insurance and when does it pay out?

 Gap insurance is optional coverage that pays the difference between your vehicle's actual cash value and your outstanding loan or lease balance when your car is totaled or stolen.
-It only pays out in total loss scenarios — when your vehicle is declared a total loss due to a covered accident or when it's stolen and not recovered.
+It only pays out in total loss scenarios — when your vehicle is declared a total loss due to a covered accident, or when it's stolen and not recovered by law enforcement.
 Gap insurance does not cover partial damage repairs, mechanical issues, or situations where your vehicle can be repaired economically.
 The coverage requires you to have comprehensive and collision insurance as the foundation, with gap insurance supplementing those policies when a total loss payout doesn't fully cover your loan payoff amount.

 How much does gap insurance cost from dealers versus insurance companies in 2026?